What if my child is ill?

 • Family weddings and funerals.

 Parents must make a formal request to the school and receive prior permission if they wish to take their child out of school for any reason during term-time.
-This Request Form is available from the school office.
+This Request Form is available from the school office or from our website.
 This is a legal requirement.

 This form will then be signed by the Head Teacher and the absence either authorised or unauthorised (refused).
 The form will be sent back to parents informing them of this.
 A penalty notice information leaflet may be sent with the letter if deemed appropriate.